nicolasduminil/50-shades-of-rest/classic/README.md

 The couple of annotations `TestHTTPEndpoint` and `TestHTTPResource` are specific Quarkus annotations and their role here is to capture the base URL of the endpoint under the test.
-A Quarkus unit test will start a local HTTP server, running the REST service defined in the current project.
-But if the host on which this HTTP server runs will always be `localhost`, the TCP port on which the HTTP listener is listening, which default value is 8081, might be random.
+A web Quarkus application is, intrinsically, an HTTP server, running the REST service defined in the current project.
+But if the host on which this HTTP server runs will always be `localhost`, the TCP port on which the HTTP listener is listening, which default value is 8080 or 8081, might be random.
 Hence, it's the role of this couple of annotations to capture this information.

-In our case, the `timeSrvUrl` property of type `URL` will have the value `http://localhost:<port-number>/time`, where `<port-number>` is the TCP port number randomly allocated by Quarkus upon running the test HTTP server.
-This URL corresponds to the one of the REST service defined in this project, by the class `CurrentTimeResource`, passed as a parameter to the `TestHTTPEndpoint` annotation.
+In our case, the `timeSrvUrl` property of type `URL` will have the value `http://localhost:<port-number>/time`, where `<port-number>` is the TCP port number allocated by Quarkus upon running the test HTTP server and which default value is 8081.
+This URL is the one of to the REST service which class is passed as a parameter of the `@TestHTTPEndpoint` annotation, in this case `CurrentTimeResource`.

 Now, the code of the base class `BaseRestAssured` is shown below: